achraf768/caesar42/README.md

 ### Getting Started

-Run the following command to install the necessary testing library.
+Run the following command to install the necessary testing library in the project folder.

 ```bash
 npm i